 The AJAX scheduling method is the default option.
 Unfortunately, however, it is also the least reliable.
 Each time a user visits the Nextcloud page, a single background job is executed.
 The advantage of this mechanism is that it does not require access to the system nor registration with a third party service.
 The disadvantage of this mechanism, when compared to the Webcron service, is that it requires regular visits to the page for it to be triggered.

-Note: Especially when using the Activity App or external storages, where new files are added, updated or deleted one of the two methods below should be preferred.
+Warning: Especially when using the Activity app or external storages, where new files are added, updated or deleted, or when multiple users use the server, it is recommended to use cron.

 Webcron